mfreistein/Berlin_Crime_Dashboard/README.md

 •	implemented a range of predictive and forecasting models to support optimal analysis

-•	tools included pandas, beautifulsoup, sklearn, sktime, h2o, plotly and dash
+•	tools included pandas, geopandas, sklearn, sktime, h2o, plotly and dash

 • The deployed Dashboard can be accessed [here](https://berlin-crime-dashboard.onrender.com/)